Comfort My People

 Gods call to care for Israel, and bless those who do.

 Israel has survived as a people and as a nation against all odds.
 The nation has suffered unprovoked wars, genocide, slavery and every physical and rhetorical attack imaginable.
 Even today they are under attack physically, spiritually and politically.
 God has called us to stand with them.
-We are instructed in Isaiah 40:1 to comfort God's people and in Psalm 122:6-7 to "Pray for the peace of Jerusalem: May they prosper who love you!
-Peace be within your walls and security within your towers!"
+We are instructed in Isaiah 40 to comfort God's people, in Psalm 122 to pray for the peace of Jerusalem, and in Isaiah 61 to provide for those who grieve in Zion.

 Eshkol Trauma Center